elastic/elasticsearch-rails/opensearch-persistence/README.md

-The `OpenSearch::Persistence::Repository` module provides an implementation of the [repository pattern](http://martinfowler.com/eaaCatalog/repository.html) and allows you to save, delete, find and search objects stored in Elasticsearch, as well as configure mappings and settings for the index.
+The `OpenSearch::Persistence::Repository` module provides an implementation of the [repository pattern](http://martinfowler.com/eaaCatalog/repository.html) and allows you to save, delete, find and search objects stored in OpenSearch, as well as configure mappings and settings for the index.
 It's an unobtrusive and decoupled way of adding persistence to your Ruby objects.